 Young kids are naturally creative.
 They run, play, color, paint, and dress up with abandon.
 Arts educator Elena Caravela of Summit, New Jersey, encourages parents to let this carnival of childhood creativity run free, and shares some tips to encourage exploration and discovery.
 In a spirit of playfulness and fun, here are her Cardinal Rules for Parents:

-- Give your child the gift of unstructured time (even if you have to schedule it to make it happen!) to daydream and "do nothing" without the distraction of a TV, computer, or video game.
+6. Give your child the gift of unstructured time.
+OK, you might have to schedule this downtime, but create opportunities for your child to daydream and "do nothing" without the distraction of a TV, computer, or video game.

-- Ditch traditional coloring books in favor of a big pad of paper and crayons, or an open-ended book like Scribbles: A Really Giant Drawing and Coloring Book by Taro Gomi, where simple lines spur the creative process.
+9. Ditch traditional coloring books in favor of a big pad of paper and crayons.
+Or try an open-ended book like Scribbles: A Really Giant Drawing and Coloring Book by Taro Gomi, where simple lines spur the creative process.
 Other options: start a simple drawing, and ask your child to finish it.

-- Point out and show your admiration for all kinds of artists working in the world today.
+13. Point out and show your admiration for all kinds of artists working today.
 Let your child know that you think there is an important place for artists in the world.